-- the approval of the Human Resources Management and Development Committee will be required for the re-employment, following redundancy, of any former employee up to Area Manager or non-uniformed equivalent posts; or - the approval of the full Authority will be required for the re-employment, following redundancy, of any post-holder at Area Manager or above (including non-uniformed equivalent); and - for both of the above two approval processes, the Authority may require the repayment of one 24th part of any redundancy payment made by the Authority for every month less than 24 months between the date of redundancy and the date of re-employment. - 8.3 The Authority will, in principle, allow the re-employment of employees who have retired, subject to a break in service of at least one month, because it is recognised that this often represents an effective way of retaining specialist knowledge and skills without any increase in cost to the Authority (and noting that costs to the Pension Scheme are no more than would be the case for normal retirement). - 8.4 However, the Fire and Rescue National Framework for England, published by the Home Office in May 2018, sets out that "fire and rescue authorities must not reappoint principal fire officers after retirement to their previous, or a similar, post save for in exceptional circumstances when such a decision is necessary in the interests of public safety".
+- 8.3 The Authority will, in principle, allow the re-employment of employees who have retired, subject to a break in service of at least one month, because it is recognised that this often represents an effective way of retaining specialist knowledge and skills without any increase in cost to the Authority (and noting that costs to the Pension Scheme are no more than would be the case for normal retirement). - 8.4 However, the Fire and Rescue National Framework for England ("the National Framework), published by the Home Office in May 2018, sets out that "fire and rescue authorities must not re-appoint principal fire officers after retirement to their previous, or a similar, post save for in exceptional circumstances when such a decision is necessary in the interests of public safety".
 In this context, Principal Officers refers to those officers at Area Manager and above, or those with comparable responsibilities to those roles.
-The Fire and Rescue National Framework also states that fire and rescue authorities will "have regard to this principle when appointing at any level". - With this in mind, the re-employment of any employee who has retired will be subject to: - the approval of the Human Resources Management & Development Committee for all employees up to Area Manager or non-uniformed equivalent; or - the approval of the full Authority for any post-holder at Area Manager or above (including non-uniformed equivalent).

-- 8.6 Where retired uniformed staff are re-employed, then the Fire-Fighters' Pension shall be abated such that the income from the gross annual rate of pay whilst reemployed together with the gross annual pension (after commutation) will not exceed the gross annual rate of pay immediately prior to retirement.
+The National Framework also states that fire and rescue authorities will "have regard to this principle when appointing at any level". - 8.5 Where retired uniformed staff are re-employed, then the Fire-Fighters' Pension shall be abated such that the income from the gross annual rate of pay whilst reemployed together with the gross annual pension (after commutation) will not exceed the gross annual rate of pay immediately prior to retirement.
 For staff within the Local Government Pension Scheme, where an individual is reemployed on the same terms and conditions [salary] as previously, the same abatement rules as apply to those within the Fire Fighters Pension Scheme will be applied.

-However, the Authority's policy on Pension Discretions refers to flexible retirement and states that this "may be subject to abatement during such time as the individual remains employed by the Service".
+- 8.6 However, the Authority's policy on Pension Discretions refers to flexible retirement and states that this "may be subject to abatement during such time as the individual remains employed by the Service".
 This allows the Authority to use flexible retirement opportunities where key employees may wish to continue working as they get older but step down in grade or reduce their working hours.
 This can be beneficial to the Authority in retaining key skills, knowledge and experience whilst also reducing costs.
-The authorisation of any such flexible retirement arrangements will be subject to the approval mechanism detailed above. - 8.7 The appointment of any members of the Executive Board (the Chief Fire Officer, Deputy Chief Fire Officer, Assistant Chief Fire Officers, Director of Corporate Services and Director of Finance and Treasurer to the Authority) are subject to approval of the Authority and any re-employment following redundancy or retirement will be subject to consideration, by the Authority, of a robust business case and fully scrutinised against the above criteria.
+The authorisation of any such flexible retirement arrangements will be subject to the approval mechanism detailed below. - 8.7 With this in mind and taking account of the National Framework provisions, the Authority has agreed the following approach in relation to requests for reemployment following retirement, subject in each case to an approved business case: - (a). the Chief Fire Officer has delegated authority to approve such requests up to and including Watch Manager level (or non-uniformed equivalent posts); - (b). the People Committee has delegated authority to approve such requests for Station Manager up to and including Area Manager level (or non-uniformed equivalent posts); and - (c). the approval of the full Authority is required for the re-employment, following retirement, of any post-holder at Brigade Manager (or equivalent non-uniformed) level i.e. any member of the Service Executive Board (the Chief Fire Officer, Deputy Chief Fire Officer, Assistant Chief Fire Officers, Director of Governance & Digital Services and Director of Finance and Resourcing).
+Such approval will only be granted in exceptional circumstances where the re-appointment is necessary in the interests of public safety.
+The rationale for the decision (together with any alternative approaches considered but deemed not appropriate) must be published.